 Who first said “the customer is always right,” anyway?

 But if you’re a product manager, using “the customer is always right” to guide product decisions could cause some serious harm to your product’s success in the market.
-Here’s why.
+Your product shouldn’t have to pivot every three months based on customer feedback.
+So, if it’s not a magic number of requests, how do you know when you should adjust strategy based on feature requests?

 3 Types of Misleading Customer Requests